jspuij/TwokaB/docs/pages/index.md

 * [Xamarin Mac](mactutorial.md)
 * [WPF](wpftutorial.md)

+[Some guidance](prepare.md) on how to setup a Blazor project to best accomodate targeting multiple platforms is available as well.

 ### Install the nugets

 In general you need to add one of the nuget packages specific for your platform to your project: